stormpath/stormpath-documentation/source/multitenancy.rst

 6.1.
 What Is a Multi-Tenant Application?
 ========================================

-Multiple apps VS multi-tenancy

 Is your application a multi-tenant application?
 If you already know, then feel free to :ref:`skip this section <multitenancy-modeling>`.
-If you are unsure, consider the following questions:
+If you are unsure, there are two questions that might clarify the issue for you.
+The first pertains to your application architecture, and the second to your application's relationship to its users.

-**Will your application's customers share the same resources?**
+**Will your application's customers share the same infrastructure?**

 The best way to understand this first aspect of multi-tenancy is by thinking of a condo: lots of residents making use of a shared building infrastructure while maintaining their own private and secure living areas.
 Similar to this, a **multi-tenant application** is a single application infrastructure that services multiple organization tenants simultaneously.